- Introduction

 Modules¶

-Most modules can be configured with simple parameters, but some modules have a custom configuration interface.
+The modules are linked to module hooks in the application, which are mostly located on the map page and profile tab.
+Most modules can be configured with simple parameters (JSON), but some modules have a custom administrative interface.

 The modules can be enabled and configured on the project_administration -> modules page.